spiffe/java-spiffe/java-spiffe-provider/README.md

 ssl.KeyManagerFactory.algorithm=Spiffe
 ssl.TrustManagerFactory.algorithm=Spiffe

-# The list of spiffeIDs that will be authorized
+# The list of spiffeIDs that will be authorized, separated by a pipe character
-ssl.spiffe.accept=spiffe://example.org/workload, spiffe://example.org/workload2, spiffe://example2.org/workload
+ssl.spiffe.accept=spiffe://example.org/workload | spiffe://example.org/workload2 | spiffe://example2.org/workload
 ```

 In this `java.security` file:

 * replace `<n>` following the order of the `# List of Providers` in the master file.

-* replace the value of the custom property `ssl.spiffe.accept` with the SPIFFE IDs of the workloads that are allowed to connect.
+* replace the value of the custom property `ssl.spiffe.accept` with the SPIFFE IDs of the workloads that are
+allowed to connect, separated by the pipe character.
 ***If the property is not present or if it's empty, no SPIFFE ID will be authorized.***

 To pass your custom security properties file through the command line via system property when starting the JVM: